yorklim/tp/docs/UserGuide.md

 # ClientCare User Guide
 This user guide is meant for ClientCare Version `v1.4`.

-Too many clients to keep track off?
+Too many clients to keep track of?
 Not sure when is your next appointment?
 Fret not!
 ClientCare is a **desktop application for assisting insurance agents in managing their client relationships and follow-ups effectively.**
 Built with your needs in mind, ClientCare is here to help you manage all your clients, appointments and policies, **all in one place**!